 A dog’s dental hygiene is as important as the dental hygiene of human beings.
-Even if you keep your dog clean and tidy, getting your dog’s teeth cleaned at least twice a year is recommended by veterinarians.
+Giving your dog rawhide chews isn’t enough for keeping a clean mouth.
+It’s supplementary to getting your dog’s teeth cleaned at least twice a year as recommended by veterinarians.
 Getting a dog’s teeth cleaned from an experienced professional vet is the best idea and of course, this has its costs.
 Bad breath and tartar can grow if a dog’s teeth are not cleaned professionally at least twice a year.
 The following are details on how much is typically needed to get the dog’s teeth cleaned:

 - Pre-dental exam before the actual surgery

 - Area and state that you live in.
 If a person lives in a rural state where the overall cost of living is less, then the overall costs will be lesser than the average costs of this procedure.

 - Deciding on whether or not to have anesthesia or not